Chicago and Illinois Western Railroad: Trackage

 The Belt Railway was the Chicago city limits, after the Illinois Railroad and Warehouse Commission gave approval to a crossing with the Belt Railway in 1913 the eastern part of the line could open in 1914.
 When the line crossed the Belt Railway it curved south through an industrial area between the Belt Railroad and Cicero Ave. down to the sanitary canal.
 There the tracks turned southwest.

 In 1930 the Sanitary District of Chicago (now Metropolitan Water Reclamation District of Greater Chicago) opened its Stickney plant.
 The sanitary district has its own railroad which the C&IW used for short distances switching outside traffic to the district, but the two railroads don't interchange cars.

 At about Oak Park Ave. the Atchison, Topeka and Santa Fe Railway (now BNSF Railway) crossed over to the north side of the Sanitary Canal and went west.
 Just west of Harlem Ave. it crossed the Des Plaines River and generally followed along the north side of the river through Hodgkins and on to Joliet.
 The C&IW ran along the north side of the Santa Fe southwest to Hodgkins, where it entered the Santa Fe's yard and ended.

 Just east of today's 1st Ave.
 (Ill.
 171) the tracks turned farther south and continued into the C&IW McCook yard.
 At the west end of the yard they crossed the north–south Indiana Harbor Belt Railroad and ran along the south side of the Dolese and Shepard (now Vulcan Materials Company) and other quarries to the Santa Fe yard at Hodgkins.

 The C&IW had one branch line from the north–south section along Cicero Ave.
 Northbound traffic could, instead of curving to the east and crossing the Belt Railway at 33rd St., continue north, cross the Illinois Central, and run through the Hawthorne quarry to the Chicago, Burlington and Quincy Railroad (now BNSF Railway) and a connection with the Manufacturers' Junction Railway north of there.

 Equipment

 In 1913 the C&IW owned three steam locomotives, in 1918 they owned four, including [0-4-0] switcher #701.
 They then owned 2-6-0 #201 and 0-6-0 #601.
 In 1926 they bought two Baldwin 0-8-0s, #801 and #802.
 In 1929 they bought two Lima 0-8-0s, #803 and #804.

-In 1936 the C&IW bought a very early diesel switcher, Alco HH60 #1.
+In 1936 the C&IW bought a very early diesel switcher, Alco HH600 #1.

-In 1950 they dieselized with four EMD SW7 switcher locomotives, #101, #102, #103, and #104.
+In 1950 they dieselized with three EMD SW7 and one EMD SW9 switcher locomotives, #101, #102, #103, and #104.

 In 1913 the C&IW owned five hundred and thirteen cars total, five hundred and four gondolas, three box cars, three flat cars, and three cabooses.
 In 1918 they had 50 fewer revenue cars.